pagan metaphysics

 Against Academic Consciousness Studies: The Epistemological Fraud of Profane Inquiry

-The field of consciousness studies presents itself as the cutting edge of interdisciplinary inquiry—neuroscience meeting philosophy, psychology engaging contemplative traditions, the bridging of Eastern wisdom and Western science.
-Its practitioners speak of “neurophenomenology,” “contemplative science,” and the “hard problem of consciousness” with an air of profound discovery, as if generations of materialist reduction have finally matured into …
+The field of Consciousness Studies presents itself as the cutting edge of interdisciplinary inquiry.
+Neuroscience meets philosophy.
+Psychology engages with contemplative traditions.
+Eastern wisdom and Western science bridge together.
+Consciousness Studies practitioners speak of “neurophenomenology,” “contemplative science,” and the “hard problem of consciousness” with an air of profound discovery.
+They talk as if materialist reduction has matured …

 Polypsychicism: The Doctrine of Many Selves